Oleksiy Butovsky Vorskla Stadium: History

-It was built in 1974 and has undergone several reconstructions after, most notably in 2000, when the facade of the stadium was renovated.
-In 2008, the most notable feature of the restoration was the installation of a coloured screen.
+The stadium has undergone several reconstructions, most notably in 2000, when the facade of the stadium was renovated.
+In 2008, the most notable feature of the restoration was the installation of a colored screen.
 The renovation was done for the Ukrainian Super Cup, which was played at the stadium.
 The cup has traveled outside of Odessa for the first time due to renovation works at Chornomorets Stadium, the annual venue for the title game.
 In 2006, the stadium was renamed in honor of Oleksiy Butovsky.